 Supplementary Feeding Programme For Critically Endangered Vulture Species In The Northern Plains

-SVC funds Chhep Wildlife Sanctuary Vulture Restaurant $15,000 a year
+SVC funds Chhep Wildlife Sanctuary Vulture Restaurant

 There are three critically endangered vulture species in cambodia – white-rumped, red-headed and slender-billed vultures.
 The fact that cambodia still has populations of these vultures shows the success of this and other supplementary feeding programs.